maestromac/Episodic/README.md

 [heroku]: http://aa-episodic.herokuapp.com

 Episodic is a full-stack web application inspired by Medium.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
-Medium was built as a single-page application.
+Episodic was built as a single-page application.

 ## Features & Implementation